Manishkumar76/AdvoKey/README.md

 This project demonstrates how to build a modern web application using Next.js, MongoDB, and React.
 It includes the following features:

-- **User Authentication**: Signup and login functionality with password hashing.
+- **Users Authentication**: Signup and login functionality with password hashing.
 - **Form Validation**: Real-time validation for email, password, and username fields.
 - **Toast Notifications**: Success and error messages using `react-hot-toast`.
 - **GSAP Animations**: Smooth cursor animations using GSAP.